South Dakota Court Records

 SouthDakotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on SouthDakotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Do You Do if You Are On Trial For a Crime in South Dakota?
+What Do You Do If You Are On Trial For a Crime in South Dakota?

-Any person charged with committing a criminal offense in South Dakota is required to appear at the state’s circuit court.
+Any person charged with committing a criminal offense in South Dakota is usually required to appear at the state’s circuit court.
 Arrestees are typically advised to hire a lawyer.
-Those that cannot afford one are assigned an attorney from the public defender’s office.
+Those who cannot afford one are assigned an attorney from the public defender’s office.
 After the prosecutor files the charges, the representative of the accused will be expected to respond on behalf of the defendant.
 Both parties then work to gather evidence in order to make their case at the hearing.
 However, they can reach an agreement (a plea bargain) and opt to settle the matter out of court.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.

 What Percentage of Criminal Cases Go to Trial in South Dakota?

 The unified judicial system of South Dakota releases an annual report of all court activities in the state.
 According to the 2019 statistical report, the state’s circuit courts recorded a total of 12,527 felony and extradited case filings.
-Also, 20,827 class 1 misdemeanor cases were filed and 104,426 class 2 misdemeanor filings for the same year.
+Also, 20,827 class 1 misdemeanor cases were filed, and 104,426 class 2 misdemeanor filings for the same year.
 While about 43% of criminal cases are pending trial, only about 6% reach trial.

 When Does a Criminal Defendant Have the Right to a Trial?